 No. You need to have complete ownership of the image you use for your company

-We require a photo credit to be added only when using the image in an editorial article or for social media.
-When editorial images are used in print, websites, blogs, etc, you must include the credit line mentioned on the Adobe Stock website and contained in the IPTC credit line field.
+We require a photo credit to be added only when using the image in an editorial article.
+When editorial images are used in print, websites, blogs, etc. you must include the credit line mentioned on the Adobe Stock website and contained in the IPTC credit line field.
 For example, “Agency Name/Author Name - stock.adobe.com."

-All Editorial Collection image and video assets are sold with an Enhanced License, similar to Adobe Stock Premium collection images and Video licenses allowing unlimited print runs.
-You can license editorial assets through single on-demand licenses or get access to them through an Adobe Stock for enterprise plan.
+All Editorial Collection image assets are sold with an Enhanced License, similar to Adobe Stock Premium collection images and Video licenses allowing unlimited print runs.
+You can license editorial assets through single on-demand licenses or get access to them through an Adobe Stock for enterprise plan, in which case you download with an Extended License.

 - Editorial assets may be used in any context that is newsworthy or of cultural interest, typically in newspaper or magazine articles, news blogs, or similar event-based media.